Prompting tips

 <Note>

 **Migrating from Sonic 3?** The recommended delimiter format has changed in Sonic 3.5.
-Use **spaces between characters** and **commas between groups** instead of commas between characters and periods between groups.
-The old format still works on `sonic-3` snapshots but is no longer recommended going forward.
+Separate characters with **spaces or commas** and put a comma between groups.
+Don't put periods between characters or mix commas and periods, this format still works on `sonic-3` snapshots but is not recommended for Sonic 3.5.

 </Note>